Issue Trees: Step-by-Step Guide with Examples (2026)

 Tip 5: Draw it cleanly

 In a case interview, you will draw your issue tree on paper.
-Use a landscape orientation.
-Write the root question on the left, branches in the middle, and sub-branches on the right.
-Use clean lines and leave enough space to add notes later.
-A cluttered tree is hard to present and hard to use.
+Turn the page sideways and write the root question on the left, branches in the middle, and sub-branches on the right.
+Leave enough space to add notes later, since a cluttered tree is hard to present and hard to use.

 Tip 6: Practice on non-business problems

 Issue trees work for any decision, not just consulting cases.
-Practice by building trees for personal decisions: where to live, which job offer to take, how to plan a vacation.
+Build trees for personal decisions: where to live, which job offer to take, how to plan a vacation.
 The more you practice, the faster you can build them under pressure.
-Aim to build a clean, 3-level tree in under 3 minutes.

 Tip 7: Form a hypothesis before building